-Nowadays, with so many advances in medical care, our seniors are living longer.
+Nowadays, with so many advances in Medicaid Planning, our seniors are living longer.
 While that leaves many more years for families to create memories and shared experiences, have you considered that it also means that our senior family members may require more full-time nursing care as they age?

 Long-term care can be incredibly expensive which means it may be important to start planning early.
 According to a recent survey, it costs over $100,000.00 per year to be a resident in a private room in a nursing home facility.
 It may be difficult to have to spend that kind of money on your own medical care when you would much rather preserve your assets for your children and other beneficiaries.
 If you plan appropriately with an elder law attorney, though, there may be ways to get some or all of these expenses covered.